Signed in as:

 They are intelligent adaptations.

-But when they remain unseen, even the most motivated people can find themselves stuck in cycles of self-management — trying harder, correcting behavior, or optimizing performance without addressing what is actually driving their actions.
+But when they remain unseen, even the most capable individuals can find themselves operating on autopilot — managing time, regulating behavior, or optimizing performance without addressing what is actually driving their actions.

 Self-leadership begins when this architecture becomes visible and workable.